mintra-ruensuk/mintra-ruensuk.github.io/schools.md

 	</div>
 </div>
 <p>
 	UNIST is located in Ulsan, South Korea.
-I have moved to UNIST since Fall 2017.
-It was my first time ever relocating outside my country.
-My first impression on UNIST was impressive.
-The school is very beautiful and is surrounded by mountains with fresh air.
-I found it perfect for isolation to focus on my studies, although sometimes I feel like the school is too far from everything.
+I moved to UNIST in Fall 2017, which was my first time living outside of my home country.
+My first impression of UNIST was very positive.
+The campus is beautiful and is surrounded by mountains with fresh air.
+I found it to be a perfect place for focusing on my studies, although at times I did feel that the school was somewhat isolated from other amenities.
 </p>
 <hr />
 <header>
 	<h2>Stamford International University</h2>
-	<p>get to know passionate students and colleagues</p>
+	<p>get to know students and colleagues who are passionate about their work</p>
 </header>
 <span class="image fit"><img src="{{ "/images/stamford.JPG" | absolute_url }}" alt="" /></span>
 <p>
-	Stamford is one of the best international schools located in Bangkok, Thailand.
-Students and staff are from 100+ different nationalities.
-This school is so cool!
-I had served my role as an IT Lecturer.
-I got to know a bunch of talented students across the world.
-I was so happy teaching them technical skills.
-Most of them have graduated by now, which makes me even happier to see them growing their career path.
-Some are programmers, some are designers, and all are still my favorite students.
+	Stamford is an internationally renowned school located in Bangkok, Thailand.
+The student body and staff at Stamford come from over 100 different countries.
+I had the opportunity to serve as an IT Lecturer at this cool school, where I met a diverse group of talented students from around the world.
+I really enjoyed teaching them technical skills and was happy to see many of them go on to graduate and pursue successful careers in fields such as programming and design.
+These students will always hold a special place in my heart.
 </p>

 <hr />
 <header>
 	<h2>Asian Institute of Technology</h2>
-	<p>my favorite second home of all time</p>
+	<p>my all-time favorite second home</p>
 </header>
 <span class="image fit"><img src="{{ "/images/ait.JPG" | absolute_url }}" alt="" /></span>
 <div class="box alt">